archbung/haskell-gargantext/README.md

 nix-shell
 ```

-This will take a bit of time the first time.
+This will take a bit of time as it has to download/build the dependencies, but this will be needed only the first time.

 ### Build: choose cabal (new) or stack (old)